elucify/genbank-book/wgs.submit.md

 ###### <a class="jig-ncbitoggler">see details</a>

-<div>See this page for the [AGP format](http://www.ncbi.nlm.nih.gov/projects/genome/assembly/agp/AGP_Specification.shtml) .
+See this page for the [AGP format](http://www.ncbi.nlm.nih.gov/projects/genome/assembly/agp/AGP_Specification.shtml) .

 Some specific requests are: